Last updated: 2026-04-27

 - FNOL (First Notice of Loss) intake: Structured intake on auto, home, and commercial losses.
 Agents capture loss details, policyholder information, and supporting documentation.
 24/7 coverage with rotating overnight shifts during severe weather and CAT events.
 See our FNOL outsourcing guide.

 - Claims status and updates: Inbound claims status calls, next-step communication, and timeline expectation setting from your claims management system.
+No coverage interpretation or settlement discussion on the CFG side.

 - Policyholder services: Address changes, endorsement requests, beneficiary updates, ID card requests, and certificate of insurance (COI) issuance for commercial accounts.